rethinkdb/docs/5-deployment/config-file.md

 * `io-threads`: Number of simultaneous I/O operations can happen at the same time.
   *Default*: 64

 * `direct-io`: Use direct I/O for file system access.

 * `server-name`: The name for this machine (as it will appear in the metadata).
   *Default*: Randomly chosen from a short list of names.

 * `server-tag`: Specifies tags for this server, which can be used to group servers together for administration purposes (for instance, servers in the same data center).
 See [Sharding and replication][sar] for more details.
 To assign multiple tags to a server, repeat `server-tag` lines for each tag.

-* `cluster-reconnect-timeout`: the amount of time, in seconds, this server will try to reconnect to a cluster if it loses connection before giving up.
+* `cluster-reconnect-timeout`: The amount of time, in seconds, this server will try to reconnect to a cluster if it loses connection before giving up.
   *Default*: `86400`

+* `initial-password`: Specifies the admin user password to use when creating a new server instance.
+This option is ignored on subsequent startups.
+If set to `auto` a randomly generated password will be used.
+If ommitted, the admin account will have no password.

 [sar]: /docs/sharding-and-replication/